Phoenix Highway Maintenance Accident Lawyers

 Highway maintenance is a very important factor of road safety.
 It is natural for streets and highways to degrade over the years.
 In fact, most roads exist for decades, worn down by heavy traffic.
 Potholes, cracks, erosion, faulty guardrails, damaged or faded road signs, and other examples of wear and tear can create hazardous road conditions for drivers, their passengers, and pedestrians.

 If you have experienced a personal injury or lost a family member to a wrongful death because of poor highway maintenance, you may be eligible for compensation.
 Our team of Phoenix highway maintenance attorneys will negotiate with the insurance company to get you the compensation you deserve.
-Contact Breyer Law Offices, P.C., today at (602) 457-6222 for a free consultation.
+Contact The Husband & Wife Law Team today at (602) 457-6222 for a free consultation.

 We all know that distracted drivers cause car accidents, but accidents can also happen because of poor highway maintenance.
 Highways must be properly cared for and maintained by the government at the local, state, or even federal level.
 This means they must conduct regular inspections to detect possible damage that is in need of repair.
 Maintaining a highway may also mean a redesign based on the current amount of traffic and other possible factors to improve how the road is used on a daily basis.